 I understand that this Agreement is requested by the United States Agency for Healthcare Research and Quality to ensure compliance with the AHRQ Confidentiality Statute.
 My signature indicates that I understand the terms of this Agreement and that I agree to comply with its terms.
 I understand that a violation of the AHRQ Confidentiality Statute may be subject to a civil penalty of up to $16,443 under 42 U.S.C.
 299c-3(d), and that deliberately making a false statement about this or any matter within the jurisdiction of any department or agency of the Federal Government violates 18 U.S.C. § 1001 and is punishable by a fine, up to five years in prison, or both.
 Violators of this Agreement may also be subject to penalties under state confidentiality statutes that apply to these data for particular states.

 Print or Type Name:________________________________________________________________________________________________________________________

 The information above is maintained by AHRQ only for the purpose of enforcement of this Agreement and for notification in the event data errors occur.

-Note to Purchaser: Shipment of the requested data product will only be made to the person who signs this Agreement, unless special arrangements that safeguard the data are made with AHRQ or its agent.
+Note to data purchasers: Shipment of the requested data product will only be made to the person who signs this Agreement, unless special arrangements that safeguard the data are made with AHRQ or its agent.